OVERVIEW OF BRONTE LAGOON

 Loch style anglers are best suited using rods between 9’6” and 10ft in length with line weights 5 or 6 being ideal.
 I prefer fishing a 5 weight rod for dry fly, and a 10ft 6wt rod when pulling wets.
 Line types will vary on the day and time of the year.
 If you are pulling wets, its pays to carry both floating and sinking lines in the boat.

-Wet flies for early season tailers should include; Fur Fly, Fuzzle Bugger, Fiery Brown Beetle, Stick Caddis, Black and Peacock, Woolly Worms, Woolly Buggers are effective.
+Flies for early season tailers should include; Fur Fly, Fuzzle Bugger, Fiery Brown Beetle, Stick Caddis, Black and Peacock, Woolly Worms, Woolly Buggers are effective.

 Anglers pulling wets fishing loch-style should carry patterns like; Zulu, Bitch on Heat, Claret Dabber, Shrek, Woolly Bugger, Magoo and mayfly Nymphs.

-Dry flies should include; Gum Beetles, Red Tag, Shaving Brush, Bibio Hopper, Possum Emerger, Bobs Bits, Jassids, Black Parrachute and Dun Patterns.
+These should include; Gum Beetles, Red Tag, Shaving Brush, Bibio Hopper, Possum Emerger, Bobs Bits, Jassids, Black Parrachute and Dun Patterns.